Loading...

 # Find the tool_use block.
 A response may contain text blocks before the

-# tool_use block, so filter by type rather than assuming position.
+# tool_use block, so scan the content array rather than assuming position.

 # Execute the tool.
 In a real system this would call your calendar API.